North (Matchbox Twenty album): Background and recording

 For three months, they argued and drank, in what Thomas described as a "$100,000 bender".
 One of the major factors that encouraged the group to finally move forward was a visit from record producer Matt Serletic, who they had not worked with since 2002's More Than You Think You Are.
 The group decided to have Serletic produce the album.
 Regarding Serletic's return, Paul Doucette stated: "It sort of became evident that bringing someone new to the table was maybe not the best idea.
 We have such a great shorthand with Matt, it was sort of like, 'What are we waiting for?'"
 Once they started recording the album at Serletic's Emblem Studios in Calabasas, California, they had narrowed down to about 20 songs.
-For the first time, the band recorded several songs written solely by Doucette and Brian Yale.
+For the first time, the band recorded several songs written solely by Doucette, Cook, and Brian Yale.

 The final album was cut down to 12 songs and was primarily recorded at Emblem Studios with additional recording at Electric Lady Studios, Studio Eleven:17, Sweatshop Studios, and Dark Horse Recording Studio.
 Five bonus tracks were also recorded for the album.
 Regarding the album's title, Doucette told Rolling Stone: "The title refers to us finding our way.
 We went into this record with a lot of material.
 Many different songs that could have taken us in many different directions.
 It sort of overwhelmed us for a bit.
 But, at a certain point, we figured it out.
 We figured out where 'North' was."